Market Influence Output in a Perfect Market Framework

 What Is a Perfect Market

-In a perfect market, now and for the sake of argument, purely hypothetical economic model, there are ideal conditions for markets.
+In a perfect market, now and for the sake of argument, a purely hypothetical economic model, there are ideal conditions for markets.
 There are no single buyers or sellers who can affect the price.
-The quality of your products is exactly the same as mine.
+The quality of your products is the same as mine.
 All products are homogeneous.
 Firms can move freely into or out of the market without any obstacles such as government restrictions, high start-up costs, or a shortage of resources, and opportunities to do so are clear.
-There basically is no cost aside from straight labor.
+There basically is no cost aside from straight labour.
 Everyone in the market knows everything from prices and product quality to production methods.
 All information is perfect and free.
-There are no other costs related to trading goods or services such as duties, paid shipping charges, etc.
+There are no other costs related to trading goods or services, such as duties, paid shipping charges, etc.

 Whilst actual markets may never reach such perfection, the model offers a valuable yardstick for looking at how competitive forces determine decisions about industry.